CFU-GM

-CFU-GM (Colony Forming Unit–Granulocyte–Macrophage (Note: The "GM" can also stand for "Granulocyte-Monocyte".)), also known as granulocyte–macrophage progenitor (GMP), is a colony forming unit.
+CFU-GM (Colony Forming Unit-Granulocyte/Macrophage (Note: The "GM" can also stand for "Granulocyte/Monocyte".)), also known as Granulocyte-Monocyte Progenitor (GMP), is a colony forming unit.
 It is derived from CFU-GEMM.
 It is the precursor for monoblasts and myeloblasts.
 Production is stimulated by granulocyte macrophage colony-stimulating factor (GM-CSF).

 Granulocytes

 There is some controversy over which granulocytes derive from CFU-GM.